derekjgriffith/MORTICIA/morticia/doc/installation.rst

 - ``pandas`` : For handling time-series and data in a tabular/relational view.
 - ``pint`` : for handling unit checking and conversion.
 Note that using ``pint`` for all numerical operations is not recommended and not done in ``MORTICIA``.
-Rather, a ``pint`` Quantity object can be carried as metadata to an xray.DataArray object and checked (for example using Python ``assert``) at object construction time or judiciously so that there is no significant performance impact of any unit checking.
+Rather, a ``pint`` Quantity object can be carried as metadata to an xarray.DataArray object and checked (for example using Python ``assert``) at object construction time or judiciously so that there is no significant performance impact of any unit checking.
 - ``astropy`` and ``pyephem`` : for various astronomy-related calculations (sun, moon position). ``astropy`` may be part of the Anaconda distribution, which is continually growing.